octue/octue-sdk-python/docs/source/creating_apps.rst

         # Create an instance of the data structure.
         my_updating_data = DataStructure()

-        # Use the `as_dict` to provide up-to-date data from the data structure
+        # Use the `as_dict` method to provide up-to-date data from the data
-        # to send as monitor messages every 60s.
+        # structure to send as monitor messages every 60s.
         analysis.set_up_periodic_monitor_message(
             create_monitor_message=my_updating_data.as_dict,
             period=60,
         )

-        # Run long-running computations on the data structure, updating its
+        # Run long-running computations on the data structure that update its
-        # "x", "y", and "z" attributes as it progresses.
+        # "x", "y", and "z" attributes in real time.
 The periodic monitor
         # message will always send the current values of x, y, and z.
         some_function(my_updating_data)